Fire & Explosion Investigations,

 Expert Witness Testimony

-CSE takes pride in our report writing skills and ensures that reports are clear and concise through the review of an on-staff technical writer.
-CSE's engineers have vast experience in deposition and courtroom testimony in both civil and criminal cases in state, district and federal courts throughout the USA.
+CSE takes pride in its report writing skills and ensures that reports are clear and concise.
+CSE's engineers have vast experience in effective deposition and courtroom testimony in both civil and criminal cases in state, district and federal courts throughout the USA.
+Throughout the entire duration of the investigation and analyses process, CSE staff continually communicates its findings with its clients so they understand the technical and scientific details of the incident.

 Evidence Inspection & Storage